armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 ## Connect to the Kubernetes cluster

-Spinnaker needs a credential to talk to Kubernetes, so you must first be able to interact with your Kubernetes cluster in order to create a service account in your Kubernetes cluster.
+Spinnaker needs a credential to talk to Kubernetes, so you must create a service account in your Kubernetes cluster.

 ### Connecting to an EKS cluster

-If you're using an EKS cluster, you must first be able to connect to the EKS cluster.
+If you're using an EKS cluster, you must be able to connect to the EKS cluster.
 This assumes you have already configured the `aws` CLI with credentials and a default region / availability zone (see installation directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and configuration directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))

 1. Create the local working directory on your workstation.
 For the purposes of this document, we will be using `~/aws-spinnaker`, but this can be any persistent directory on any Linux or OSX machine.